Vaillancourt Fountain: Design and construction

-The fountain is about 40 ft high, weighs approximately 700 ST, and is constructed out of precast concrete square tubes.
-The fountain is positioned in a pool shaped like an irregular pentagon, and is designed to pump up to 30,000 USgal of water per minute.
+The fountain was about 40 ft high, weighed approximately 700 ST, and was constructed out of precast concrete square tubes.
+The fountain was positioned in a pool shaped like an irregular pentagon, and was designed to pump up to 30,000 USgal of water per minute.

-The fountain looks unfinished, like concrete that has not been completely mixed.
-Up close, it is very rough and textured.
-There are several square pillars or cubed tubes that form a semi circle inside the pool.
-The natural colored pillars jut out and crisscross from the corner of the plaza "like the tentacles of some immense geometrical octopus. ... breaking open."
-There are two bridges, or walkways with stairs, that allow the public to stand between the tubes and have a view overlooking the plaza and city.
-A series of platforms at pool level permit pedestrian entry into the fountain and behind the falling water.
-The fountain and plaza are accessible to the public at all times and in all weather conditions.
+The fountain looked unfinished, like concrete that had not been completely mixed.
+Up close, it was very rough and textured.
+There were several square pillars or cubed tubes that formed a semi circle inside the pool.
+The natural colored pillars jutted out and crisscrossed from the corner of the plaza "like the tentacles of some immense geometrical octopus. ... breaking open."
+There were two bridges, or walkways with stairs, that allowed the public to stand between the tubes and have a view overlooking the plaza and city.
+A series of platforms at pool level permitted pedestrian entry into the fountain and behind the falling water.
+The fountain and plaza were accessible to the public at all times and in all weather conditions.
 The fountain's budget was US $310,000.
 It was dedicated on April 22, 1971.
 The Los Angeles Times reported that its cost was US $607,800.